amenk/SelfScripts/README.md

     Automatically switch console PHP version to match composer.json Source this in your .bashrc (`source SelfScripts/auto-php.sh`) and `cd` to a PHP project folder -> update-alternatives is called with the current PHP version from composer.json

+*  bitwarden-backup

+    Script to backup your Bitwarden Vault, encrypted with your Master Passphrase and 7zip

 License
 =======